Feliciaratau/alx-system_engineering-devops/0x02-shell_redirections/README.md

 12-newest_files
-creates a script that displays 10 newest files in the current directory 13-unique creates a script that takes a list of words as input and prints only words that appear exactly once.
+creates a script that displays 10 newest files in the current directory 13-unique creates a script that takes a list of words as input and prints only words that appear exactl once.
+14-findthatword
+display lines containing the pattern from a file